 Table 3: TIRS SSM Mode 0 Position Estimate Table Contents

-The contents of the SSM mode 0 position estimate table would be written to one or more ASCII text file(s) for dissemination to external users (e.g., International Cooperators).
-Only the first five fields (year, day of year, seconds of day, encoder position, and quality flag) would be included in the file output.
-The details of this file generation and dissemination procedure, including file naming convention, version control, file time coverage (e.g., single file, annual files, quarterly files), and distribution mechanism are left as implementation details.
-The assumption made in the prototype implementation is that a single file covering the full Landsat 8 mission will be generated and updated as necessary to support mode-0 data processing.
-This approach was taken to allow the prototype to generate output files that can be used by the current IAS/LPGS software.
+The contents of the SSM mode 0 position estimate table can be written to one or more ASCII text file(s) for dissemination to external users (e.g., International Cooperators).
+Only the first five fields (year, day of year, seconds of day, encoder position, and quality flag) would be included in the file output with regards to the SSM position.
+The header to this file contains the format version, creation date, start date, end date, and number of records.
+The contents for this file is shown in figure 4.